yulonglim/tp/docs/DeveloperGuide.md

 Extensions:

-* 2a.
-Index provided is invalid.
+* 1a.
+The specified student does not exist.
-    * 2a1.
+    * 1a1.
 TeachBook shows an error message.

       Use case ends.

-* 2b.
+* 1b.
 No fields are provided.
-    * 2b1.
+    * 1b1.
 TeachBook shows an error message.

       Use case ends.